andersmurphy/andersmurphy-blog/resources/posts/2020-12-30-clojure-cond-merge-revisited.md

   (clojure.core/assoc-in [:c] G__43629)))
 ```

-We can see that the value of `G__43628` is `(when true {:c 1, :d 2})` which means when that we will get `(assoc-in {:a 1, :b {:e 3}} [:b] {:c 1, :d 2})`.
-This explains why the pair `:e 3` get overwritten.
+We can see that the value of `G__43628` is `(when true {:c 1, :d 2})` which will evaluate to `(assoc-in {:a 1, :b {:e 3}} [:b] {:c 1, :d 2})`.
+This explains why the pair `:e 3` gets overwritten.
 To solve this at macroexpand time we would need to evaluate the expression `(when true {:c 1 :d 2})` at compile time to see whether it returns a map.
-While it would be possible to support a subset of functions like `when` and `if` and see whether they return map literals in their branches, it would not be possible to support complex functions with runtime input that may evaluate to maps.
+While it is possible to support a subset of functions like `when` and `if` and see whether they return map literals in their branches, it would  be impossible to support complex functions with runtime input that may evaluate to maps.

-Fundamentally this problem is much easier to solve at runtime, the realm of functions.
+Fundamentally, this problem is much easier to solve at runtime, the realm of functions.
 So let's revisit our plain function solution by first looking at the source of `merge-with`.

 ```Clojure
 (clojure.repl/source merge-with)